-The town will modify the town road construction specifications to include modern requirements for pedestrian features, road base, surfacing, and drainage construction.
-Construction specifications should be adjustable based on the planned functional classification or expected traffic flow of a roadway.
+The town will develop and adopt town road construction specifications to include modern requirements for pedestrian features, road base, surfacing, and drainage construction.
+The construction specifications should be adjustable based on the planned functional classification or expected traffic flow of a roadway.